 Nationwide Job Opportunities

-SLPs are needed in every community in America.
+SLPs are needed in nearly every community in America.
 Unlike certain fields that require you to relocate or be in a certain metro area, SLPs are needed everywhere.
 Yes, certain areas may be more saturated with clinicians than others, but generally speaking, there is work for us everywhere.

 Continued Growth In the Field & Need for SLPs

 The Bureau of Labor Statistics report that the need for SLPs is expected to grow at a higher than normal rate between now and 2026.
-There is an estimate 18% growth expected in the field.
+There is an estimated 18% growth expected in the field.
 This is great news for job security and the future!